 The City commemorates the lives of fallen Coquitlam soldiers on rolls of honour on the second floor of City Hall, and at the cenotaph at Blue Mountain Park, open year-round.
 Those who wish to visit the cenotaph for a moment of silence or to lay a wreath to commemorate Remembrance Day are encouraged to do so before or after Nov.
 11 to help prevent gatherings.

 Coquitlam continues to provide free parking in City lots and street parking spaces for those displaying a veteran’s licence plate, a tradition started in 2006.
-This show of respect is reserved for the City’s most honoured residents, including those who receive the Freedom of the City commendation.
 For information, visit the Parking Regulations section on our website.